Zhipeng-Chang/CMPUT-401-Winter-2018/Deployer/README.md

 Description:

-This script file automatically install docker and setup numbers of docker containers for user
+This script file automatically install docker and setup numbers of docker containers for user <br/>
+For automatic creating cluster, please see the folder "automatic installation and uninstallation" <br/>
+For automatic removing docker, please see the folder "automatic installation and uninstallation"

 Software requirement: